jawad-zaidi-026/Recipe-Management-System/README.md

 A full-stack Django web app with 5+ core features, including user authentication, encrypted passwords, CRUD operations, search, and image uploads.
 Built with Bootstrap for a responsive UI.

-->Recipe Management System
+#Recipe Management System

-->Description
+#Description

 A full-stack Django web application that allows users to add, edit, delete, and search recipes.
 Features user authentication, password encryption, and image uploads for enhanced functionality.
 Designed with Bootstrap for a seamless UI.

-->Tech Stack
+#Tech Stack

 -Backend: Django, Python